Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Details on Task Feature Extraction

 \subsection{LLM-as-a-Judge Features}

 We prompt Claude Opus 4.6 \citep{anthropic-2026} to assess tasks along a fixed rubric of manually specified criteria, such as the complexity of the required fix or the ease of verifying its correctness.
 For each criterion, we use a discrete scale.
-We chose Claude Opus 4.6 according to an extraction model ablation experiment done in Appendix \ref{app:llm_judge_backbone}.
-We extract at most $7$ features per API call, as we found that with more features, Claude Opus 4.6 tends to leave out features from its response.
+We chose Claude Opus 4.6 according to a judge model ablation experiment detailed in Appendix \ref{app:llm_judge_backbone}.

-For all experiments besides the feature source ablation, in the prompt, we include the problem statement (including metadata about the task like its category for Terminal-Bench 2.0 or which repository it comes from for SWE-bench Verified), test cases, and ``gold'' solution.
-To generate the repository state features, we run GPT-5.4 (used instead of Claude Opus 4.6 for cost reasons) on the task itself through the InspectAI \citep{ukaisi2024inspect} framework, overriding the task instructions in order to have the agent explore the task sandbox instead, using the standard ReAct-style coding scaffold of a bash shell and a Python interpreter with a limit of $100$ messages and a $240$-second per-tool-call timeout.
-We provide the prompt templates for both the typical LLM-as-a-judge and the auditor agent extractions in Appendix \ref{app:llm-judge-prompts}.
+We use two separate prompt templates for (i) most feature sources (problem statement, test cases, solution) and (ii) repository state features.
+Both templates are provided in Appendix \ref{app:llm-judge-prompts}.
+The former (main) template includes all three of the problem statement, test cases, and solution, regardless which of the these feature sources are being extracted.
+Metadata about the task (like its category for Terminal-Bench 2.0 or which repository it comes from for SWE-Bench Verified) are included in the prompt as well.
+To extract the repository state features, we run GPT-5.4 (used instead of Claude Opus 4.6 for cost reasons) as an ``auditor agent'' on the task itself through the InspectAI framework \citep{ukaisi2024inspect}, overriding the task instructions in order to have the agent explore the task sandbox, using a ReAct-style coding scaffold of a bash shell and a Python interpreter with a limit of $100$ messages and a $240$-second per-tool-call timeout.

-In total across all experiments (including the feature source ablation), we extract $15$ statement-related features, $3$ test case-related features, $2$ solution-related features, and $8$ environment-related features.
-However, some of these features are less useful or only useful for specific datasets.
-In order to be able to use the LLM-as-a-judge features in the multi-benchmark experiments, we need to use the same set of features across all datasets.
-We manually chose a subset of $15$ features that worked well across all datasets (10 for statement, 1 for test case, 1 for solution, and 3 for environment, also provided in Appendix \ref{app:llm-judge-prompts}), using a different random seed from the one that we ended up using for the \textit{New Tasks} experiment in order to mitigate overfitting bias.